Session 1 - Module A: Advanced Agent Patterns¶

 For each needed agent type, specify:

-1. What specific subtask they should handle
+1. What specific data processing subtask they should handle

-2. Why this agent type is appropriate
+2. Why this specialized agent is appropriate for this data operation

 """